Critical Metallicity of Cool Supergiant Formation. II. Physical Origin: Introduction

-Understanding the metallicity effect on RSG formation is closely tied to the long-standing question: Why do stars become red supergiants?
-In our recent study \citep{ou2024}, we revisited this question and identified the physical criteria that determine whether a star can evolve into the RSG phase.
+Understanding the metallicity effect on RSG formation is closely tied to the long-standing question: Why do stars become RSGs?
+Our recent study \citep{ou2024} proposed that envelope expansion toward the RSG phase follows the refined "mirror principle," under which there exist two pathways for stars to evolve into RSGs -- direct expansion during core contraction, and continued expansion after core contraction governed by nuclear energy generation rates.
 Building on those results, we now aim to investigate how metallicity influences RSG\footnote{We briefly clarify our use of the terms "red supergiant" and "cool supergiant."
 In Paper I, we adopted the term cool supergiant to describe massive stars that expand to $\gtrsim 1{,}000\, R_{\odot}$.
 We avoided the conventional term red supergiant because very massive stars (e.g., $\gtrsim 50\, M_{\odot}$) often maintain effective temperatures above $4{,}000\,{\rm K}$, placing them in the yellow rather than strictly defined red regime.
 Nevertheless, from a physical standpoint in terms of stellar radius, such stars do not differ intrinsically from classical red supergiants.
 Moreover, in this paper, our focus is mainly on stars with $\lesssim 30\, M_{\odot}$, which cool below $4{,}000\,{\rm K}$ and fulfill the criteria of red supergiants.
 Therefore, we adopt the more common term red supergiant throughout this work.} formation to identify the physical origin of the critical metallicity using stellar models.

 In Section~\ref{sec:models}, we briefly describe the models employed in this study.
 In Section~\ref{sec:experiments}, we present a series of numerical experiments to investigate the metallicity effect on supergiant evolution.
 Section~\ref{sec:radius} identifies a threshold radius at the end of main sequence for RSG formation and explores its dependence on mass.
-To explore the connection between metallicity and this threshold radius, Section~\ref{sec:metallicity} studies how metallicity influences stellar radii.
-Section~\ref{sec:evolution} classifies the evolutionary pathways for stellar models with different masses and metallicities, using the RSG formation criteria proposed by \citet{ou2024}.
-In Section~\ref{sec:core}, we offer a physical interpretation of the threshold radius and critical metallicity based on the core properties.
-Finally, Section~\ref{sec:conclusions} discusses the broader implications of our findings and concludes the paper.
+To explore the connection between metallicity and this threshold radius, Section~\ref{sec:metallicity} demonstrates how metallicity influences stellar radii.
+In Section~\ref{sec:core}, we offer a physical interpretation of the threshold radius and critical metallicity based on He core evolution.
+Finally, Section~\ref{sec:conclusions} discusses the broader implications and concludes the paper.